Pandekte/HomeScreenPublic/README.md

 # HomeScreenPublic
 Powerful tool for your online experience.
 HTML5, CSS3, and JavaScript (ES6+) used.
-Customizable new tab dashboard: Utilizes Web APIs like Drag &amp; Drop and LocalStorage for interactivity and persistence.
-Developed with Babel, tested using Jest, and managed via npm &amp; Git.
-Features: Bookmark Manager, To-Do App, Privacy Controls, Export/Import, UI.
+Customizable new tab page: Utilizes Web APIs like Drag & Drop and LocalStorage for interactivity and persistence.
+Developed with Babel, tested using Jest, and managed via npm & Git.
+Features: HomeScreen functionalities: Bookmark Manager like, Search, To-Do App, Drag & Drop, Privacy, Export/Import, UI.

 ## Installation

+To **Install Newest version of this extension**:
+1. Go to the Chrome Web Store and install extension: https://chromewebstore.google.com/detail/new-tab-page-custom-home/dmdeigebfbjbndnnaheobifpfnkhlgbo

+1. Go to the firefox ADD-ONS and install extension: https://addons.mozilla.org/en-US/firefox/addon/new-tab-page-dashboard/

 To **install Legacy version of this extension**: